la2050/archive/_projects/2016/jose-dávila-public-art-project.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  LA residents will have the opportunity to gather and playfully interact with a concrete sculpture that will break apart and slowly migrate to diverse public locales around the city.
+LAND, Dávila, and community members will create ceremonious public events for the sculpture’s movement, inspired by each neighborhood and its residents.
+The pieces will finally return to its original location and form in the end – showing the history of its geography and community experiences in its modified shape.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Gini
   coefficient","Jobs per capita","Measures of cultural and global economic